HaemaNilakanta/HaemaNilakanta.github.io/index.md

 # Research Interests
 My research focus is in output analysis of Monte Carlo methods with applications in estimating network properties and approximating functions.
 I am also more broadly interested in statistical computing methods, error quantification, and its applications to public health and population sciences.

-I also have interests in demand forecasting, applied Bayesian methodolgy, and recommender systems.
+I also have interests in demand forecasting, applied Bayesian methodology, and recommender systems.

 # Professional Resources
 * My CV